jhyche80-jpg/JavaScript_SBBA-/README.md

 ## What I did

 1. I made the HTML for the page.
  - I started with making the page without stylingto have a basic, skeleton to work on to ensure the coding works when i move to js file.
+ - After making the skeleton I moved on to the Java script of the page.
+2. I moved to Javascript
+    - in this point I started by asigning the ID's a connst value.
+    - I wanna start with making an aoo that could at the very least take down the information into a table or list and have all the info present.

 ## What was used
 -  JavaScript